Jbleezy/BO2-Reimagined/README.md

 ### Buried
 * Power automatically on
 * Noose and Guillotine parts automatically picked up
-* Removed Turbine, keys, booze, and candy
+* Removed Turbine, key, booze, and candy
 * Drawing weapons no longer gives points
 * Arthur barricades are buyable debris
 * Arthur can be purchased to feed him candy and make him run around and kill zombies for 30 seconds